jaevibing/g-shell/README.md

 `help` - prints the helpfile to the terminal

 `exit` - kills the g-shell process
-### roadmap for development
+### roadmap for v0.1
-* making it more customizable
-* adding plugin support
-* adding base themes
+* base features added
+* checking the path for binaries
 * making the update checker *truly* asynchronous
-* add environment variables
 * cycle through past commands with up and down arrow keys
 * moving cursor with l+r keys
+* a full devlog file
+### nice to haves for future releases
+* customisation
+* cool themes
+* configuration
+* optimisation
+* install from package managers (homebrew, apt and pacman planned, more in future potentially)